textbook/rxjest/README.md

 ### Linting

-If you're using the Jest plugin for ESLint and have [`jest/valid-expect`][valid-expect] enabled, you can configure it to understand that this matcher is asynchronous as follows:
+If you're using the Jest plugin for ESLint and have [`jest/valid-expect`][valid-expect] enabled, you can configure it to understand that the `.toEmit` matcher is asynchronous as follows:

 ```json5
 {